Tom Potter

-Thomas Jay Potter (born September 12, 1940) is a former American politician and law enforcement officer in the U.S. state of Oregon.
-He served as Mayor of Portland from 2005 to 2009, and had been the chief of the Portland Police Bureau.
-As mayor he continued his advocacy of community policing and expressed interest in other reforms of the Portland police department.
+Thomas Jay Potter (born September 12, 1940) is an American politician and law enforcement officer in the U.S. state of Oregon.
+He served as Mayor of Portland from 2005 to 2009, and had been the chief of the Portland Police Bureau from 1987 to 1990.
+As mayor he continued his advocacy of community policing and expressed interest in other reforms of the Portland Police Bureau.
 He marched against the Iraq War on the first anniversary of American involvement in March 2004 and was dismayed at the black uniforms and the militarized appearance of the Portland police he saw.
 He made it part of his campaign to rid the police of such a militarized appearance.

 Family life

 Potter was born in 1940 in North Bend, Oregon.
 When he was 10 years old, his family moved to Portland, Oregon.

 Potter lives in the Woodstock neighborhood of southeast Portland with his wife Karin Hansen.
 His hobbies include archaeology, hiking, camping, and bicycling.

 Potter's openly lesbian daughter, Katie Potter, is a retired Portland police officer.
-Potter, as the city's Chief of Police, marched in his police uniform in Portland's annual gay pride parade to show his support for Katie, and the LGBT+ community.
+Potter, as the city's Chief of Police, marched in his police uniform in Portland's annual gay pride parade to show his support for his daughter, and the LGBT+ community.
 He was the first Portland Police Chief to do so, and has spoken out in support of same-sex marriage.